chronohq/puff/README.md

 ## License

-Puff is released under the [MIT license](https://opensource.org/license/MIT).
+Puff is available under the [MIT license](https://opensource.org/license/MIT).
 See the [LICENSE](LICENSE) file for details.